Last week while checking operating system compatibility of Connected Components Workbench (CCW) Version 7, I noticed Version 8 was also listed.

 And the link to download CCW is below:

-If you upgrade to version 8, we’d love to hear what you think!
-Just fill in the “leave a reply” form at the bottom of this page.
+If you upgrade to version 8, we'd love to hear what you think!
+Just fill in the “post a comment or question” link below.